What does a seamstress do?

 Depending on the type of alteration, they may have to unpick the stitches in the garment before sewing the pieces together again in a slightly different position.
 They have to decide what kind of stitching will suit different types of fabric and may stitch by hand and/or use an industrial-type sewing machine, such as an overlocker.

-Alteration hands may specialise in women's or men's clothing or both.
-The job is often combined with related roles.
-See profiles for Dressmaker and Tailor.
+Seamstresses may specialise in women's or men's clothing or both.

 They usually work in a shop or workshop, dry cleaners or sometimes from home.
 Most of the time they work sitting down at a machine.

 What does it take to become a seamstress?

 have an interest in textiles, colour, fashion, design and trends